The 15 Best Yoga Poses to Build Better Balance

 Pose Type: Standing

 Benefits: Stretches and strengthens the hips and legs.
-Improved core strength.
+Improves core strength.

 1. From Downward Facing Dog, step your right foot to the inside of your right hand.

-2. Come onto your fingertips, then use your core to lift your hands away from the floor and bring your torso upright.
+2. Come onto your fingertips, then engage your core to lift your hands away from the floor and bring your torso upright.

-3. Take your hands to your hips to make sure your hips point are facing forward.
+3. Take your hands to your hips and square your pelvis to the front of your mat.

 4. Take your arms overhead.